anneadit/Azure-Machine-Learning/README.md

   Bandit policy is an early termination policy based on slack factor and evaluation interval.
 Bandit ends runs when the primary metric isn't within the specified   slack factor of the most succesful run.

 ## AutoML
 To use AutoML, we read the dataset directly into the Jupyter Notebook and pass it into the clean_data function of train.py.
 We then concatenate the predictor variables and the labels into pandas dataframe based training set.
 After creating this training set, we define the AutoML configuration using the AutoMLConfig method by passing in the training set identifying labels column, setting the task as classification, the primary metric which we need to optimize as accuracy, and the number of cross validations to be done as three.
 We then submit the AutoML experiment and let it run.
 After it finishes running, we identify the best model and save it.
+As described above, AutoMLConfig has the following parameters:

+    experiment_timeout_minutes=30, #the experiment runs for 30 minutes max task='classification', #we want to run classification models only primary_metric='accuracy', #we want to optmize for accuracy training_data=train_data, #the pandas dataframe that contains the training data label_column_name='y', #the name of the column in the training data that contains the labels n_cross_validations=3 #the number of n-fold cross validations

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**